project overview

 Witnesses (mythological or historical)

-Visitors can submit their own trials using our submission form.
+I wanted to make this website as fun and interactive as possible- so to answer question… all visitors (yes, including you!) can submit their own trials using our submission form as well as participate in deciding the verdict of the trials via poll.
 All trials are reviewed before posting to ensure a safe and respectful environment

 Who can participate?